joshvince/vincetagram/README.md

 # README
-Postcard is a private image-based social network designed for me and my family to store and share images to people we know.
+Vincetagram is a private image-based social network designed for me and my family to store and share images to people we know.
+The app is also sometimes known as "Postcard".

 The app has very basic image sharing functionality - admin users can upload posts containing images and normal users can see these.